My Story…

 Leslie spent 18 years as a dress patternmaker in NYC’s fashion industry, frequently designing and sewing her own clothes.
 Then she started painting in pastels, falling in love the moment she put stick to paper.
 “I remember walking home from my first pastel class; my feet barely touched the pavement.
 I was lit up!”

 After leaving NY and traveling for several years, Leslie settled in the Denver, Colorado area.
 She studied with award-winning watercolorist Chuck Danford for four years.
-Somewhere along the way, she took a detour into fiction, writing and publishing three young-adult novels which can still be found gathering dust on Amazon.

-Leslie teaches painting classes from her Englewood Studio.
-Her work has been juried into the Pastel Society of America’s annual competition.
+Leslie’s work has been juried into the Pastel Society of America’s annual competition.
 When not at her easel, you can find her merrily traipsing through thrift stores, loudly out-singing contestants on The Voice, and enjoying the endless beauty of Colorado.

 Artist Statement